 How can you help your employees?

-Because of the tax reform, your employees may need some additional guidance as they calculate their withholding.
-As a first step, the IRS is urging all taxpayers to do a paycheck checkup.”
-They should also use the IRS withholding calculator to determine what their withholding should be.
+Because this is a new form, your employees may need some additional guidance as they calculate their withholding.
+They should use the IRS withholding calculator as well as the IRS FAQs to determine how to fill out this form what their withholding should be.

-As an employer, an automated payroll service can make your life much easier, too.
-With Square Payroll, for example, your employees can update their W-4 information directly within the app.
+As an employer, an automated payroll service can make your life much easier.
 Learn more about adding employees to Square Payroll here.